 He holds a PhD in economics from the University of Warwick (2005).
 Between 2004 and 2021, he was Professor at Queen Mary University of London.

-Pedro's current research is focused on collective bargaining, training, and employment services.
-Earlier research included the effects of schooling, business cycles, globalisation, and employment law on employment and wages.
+Pedro's current research is focused on collective bargaining, (vocational) training, and employment services.
+Earlier research included schooling, business cycles, globalisation, and employment law.

 His research is published in the Journal of Labor Economics, Journal of Human Resources, American Economic Journal: Macroeconomics, European Economic Review, Journal of the European Economic Association, Labour Economics, Journal of Population Economics, Industrial Relations, British Journal of Industrial Relations, Economics Letters and other journals and edited volumes.
 He has also collaborated with several international organisations, including the European Commission, ILO, IMF, OECD, and the World Bank.